mpdf/mpdf.github.io/reference/mpdf-variables/list-auto-mode.md

 # Description

-void <b>list_auto_mode</b>
+void **list_auto_mode**

 Specify whether to use mPDF custom method of automatic indentation of lists, or standard browser-compatible.
-The custom mPDF method is ignored if <code>list-style-position: inside</code>, or image used for marker (or custom U+).
+The custom mPDF method is ignored if `list-style-position: inside`, or image used for marker (or custom U+).

 For more information, see <a href="{{ "/what-else-can-i-do/lists.html" | prepend: site.baseurl }}">Lists</a>.